Suave/scratch3-tello-docs/content/docs/getting-started/macos.md

 You can open the file by holding down the Control key, clicking on the file, and selecting "Open" from the menu that appears.

 ![launch on macOS](/images/macos_launch.png)

+When launched, press the Extensions button in the lower left corner and click on the extension labeled "Tello".
+A block for programming Tello will appear.

+## Troubleshooting

+If Tello does not take off after executing the `takeoff` block, it is possible that a command sent by another block is waiting to be executed.
+Executing the "Clear command waiting to be executed" block will solve the problem.